micrology/prsm/doc/help/docs/GettingStarted.md

 :::caution

-Copy and paste is not available with the Firefox browser.
+Copy and paste is not available with the Firefox browser or on touchscreens.

 :::